 Want spotless floors?
 Try these easy tricks:

-To hide dirt effectively, choose floor colors that match your lifestyle and cleaning preferences.
-Darker tones and matte finishes are best for minimizing dirt visibility.
-Medium shades like beige or taupe also do a good job while keeping your space bright.
+To hide dirt effectively, choose floor colours that match your lifestyle and cleaning preferences.
+Darker tones and matte finishes are best for minimising dirt visibility.
+Medium shades like beige or taupe also work well while keeping your space bright.

 Ana.Soltanpoor